Antique China Marks

 Basically,

-many Japanese marks appear either similar to the Chinese or
+many Japanese porcelain marks resemble either Chinese or

 European marks.
 Usually, the earlier ones would rather resemble Chinese